Indian Saag recipe

 I am sure all of us periodically go out to dinner and have a new-dish that we know we simply have to try; such was it with this recipe.
 I had never heard of it before.

-The invitation to join friends at an Indian restaurant was always going to be a challenge for the old folk who like their home-cooked fare; and find going out is often a recipe for stomach pain at midnight.
+The invitation to join friends at an Indian restaurant was always going to be a challenge for the old folk who like their home-cooked fare; and find going out is often the recipe for stomach pain at midnight.

 Indian saag recipe

 This was the exception that proves the rule; go out with friends to dinner occasionally even if you think you can cook better than the chefs.
-Now and again, you come across a place like Mali's restaurant in Durban, South Africa; and find that they can certainly do Indian fare far better than you ever could.
+Now and again, you come across a place like Mali's restaurant in Durban, South Africa; and find that they can certainly do Indian fare far more flavoursome than you ever could.

 In fact when I go to a restaurant offering a curry, I always ask if there is an Indian-chef which makes me unpopular.
 Does that make me a racist?